jorgeguberte/arduino-playground/README.md

 # Arduino Playground
-This is a series of experiments with Arduino.
+This is a series of experiments with Arduino Uno.

 Schematics and videos coming soon™.